AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

     an indirect sort.
 That is, return the list of indices which would index the array in sorted order.

+11. Create a 4x4 array of zeros, and another 4x4 array of ones.
+Next combine them into a single 8x4 array with the content of the zeros array on top and the ones on the bottom.
+Finally, do the same, but create a 4x8 array with the zeros on the left and the ones on the rigth.

 More quick NumPy exercises like this one `over here
 <https://www.labri.fr/perso/nrougier/teaching/numpy.100/>`_.